c-ridesjo/notes-c-ridesjo1/README.md

 # notes-c-ridesjo1

-Ett dokumenthanteringssystem med mySQL och WYSIWYG-editor.
+A document management system with mySQL and WYSIWYG-editor.

 ## Backend
 cd backend => nodemon start